 Cantors proclaim the word of God by singing the psalms at liturgy.
 They also serve as song leaders and soloists for other music in the liturgy and can be available to serve as music leaders for weddings and funerals.
 They form a schola to sing as a group on Good Friday and other special liturgies.
 They have a private rehearsal with the music director the week they are scheduled to serve, and are also encouraged to serve as section leaders for special services such as the Christmas Eve Mass and during Holy Week and Easter.
 Psalmists are expected to work regularly at their craft by taking voice lessons, attending an occasional cantor workshop/training, and studying the psalms as sung prayer.
 This ministry requires an audition and is open to all people of high school age or older.

 & String Orchestra

 Christmas Eve Choir and String Orchestra is made up of students and families who sing and play on Christmas Eve at the 5 PM liturgy.
-Rehearsals begin in November--dates and times to be announced.
+Rehearsals for Christmas take place after the 10:30 AM Mass in December.
 Children and families of all ages are welcome.
 Children under 8 must be accompanied by a parent.
 Instrumentalists need to have two years of experience on their instrument and be willing to practice at home.